slode/stash/README.md

-There really is a broad range of simple and complex tasks that can be made easier using `stash`, but the below example reflects the original use-case, and I consider it sortof canonical.
+There really is a broad range of simple and complex tasks that can be made easier using `stash`, but the below example reflects the original use-case, and I consider it sort of canonical.

 ```
 $ cd /some/long/and/complex/path